-Steps to Becoming a DANB-Certified Dental Assistant (CDA)
+How to Become a DANB-Certified Dental Assistant

 Search For Schools

 The most commonly obtained certification through the DANB is that of the Certified Dental Assistant (CDA).
 Applicants must pass three individual exams to receive a CDA certification through the DANB, which includes the General Chairside Assisting (GC) exam, the Radiation Health and Safety (RHS) exam, and the Infection Control (ICE) exam.
 The DANB offers three dental assistant certifications:

 - National Entry Level Dental Assistant (NELDA)